 Short-term plans are to meet needs that might arise in the next one or two years, including emergencies.
 With short-term investments, the primary goal is liquidity – making sure the money is quickly available to you.
 Money markets, savings accounts, and certificates of deposit will be among the most likely places to invest this money.

 Intermediate needs are those you're likely to face two to five years from now – a down payment on a home, or a replacement car, for instance.
 You may be able to earn a little more interest toward these expenses by taking a little more risk.
 Possible investment options in this category include government bonds, corporate bonds, and equity income investments.
 The longer you can hold the investment and the more risk you're willing to take, the more you may earn (though it's not guaranteed).

 The typical long-term investment is for retirement.
 That's where compound interest comes in.
 If you invest $4,000.00 a year in an Individual Retirement Account (IRA), you'll have invested $168,000.00 in forty-two years.
 But because of compound interest, if you've gotten an 8 percent rate of return, you'll have about $1,216,974.00!
 When it comes to this type of investment, there's a certain perspective from which it's accurate to say that you can't afford to wait.
 Get started now, even if you have to start small.
 It will pay off in the end.

 For additional help and information on this topic, we'd encourage you to consult the resources and referrals highlighted below.
 Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling department a call.

-In this iQuestions video from Focus on the Family, Ron Blue provides principles for approaching investment decisions.
+Should I Borrow to Make an Investment?: Ron Blue provides principles for approaching investment decisions.

 Money and Finances